Philippus229/ScratchyBoy/README.md

 Python script for porting Scratch 3 projects to Scratch 2 (don't expect it to be good)

 ## Usage
-Run the script and select a sb3 file (Scratch 3 Project)
+Run the script and select an sb3 file (Scratch 3 Project)

 ## Requirements
 - Python 3.x

 ## TODO
-- add remaining blocks
+- add remaining 3-to-2 translations
 - fix block inputs
-- add support for control blocks (semi-functional version in test_WIP.py)
-- add remaining rotation styles
 - add support for selection fields